Dæmonicus: Plot

 The agents ask Kobold for help finding the remaining perpetrator.
 When speaking to Kobold, he suddenly speaks in a strange backward whispering and erupts in convulsions.
 Reyes hears the word "medicus," meaning "physician."
 After putting Kobold in the custody of another guard named Custer, Doggett and Reyes race to Sampson's home and find her dead, with a dozen hypodermic needles jammed into her face.
 During a one-on-one confrontation, Kobold taunts Doggett about his personal life before vomiting all over him.
 That night, the power suddenly goes out in the mental institution: Custer approaches Kobold's cell and witnesses him turning into a demon.

 Doggett phones Scully to tell her that Kobold claims Richman is at an old marina near Annandale, Virginia.
 Scully drives there, but is attacked by Richman.
 When Doggett and Reyes arrive, they hear a gunshot from inside an abandoned warehouse.
 There, they find Richman dead.
 Scully explains that he was holding her at gunpoint until they arrived, then shot himself.
 After Scully's lecture to FBI cadets, Doggett explains to her and Reyes that Kobold planned the entire ordeal as a game and got away with it.
-Explaining that the word "Dae/moni/cus" was code for the chosen victims' names, in a game Kobold devised to culminate in his eventual escape from the asylum.
-That the "demons" angle was merely to get the X-files' involvement and that they were all thoroughly "checkmated" by Kobold.
+He explains that the word "Dae/moni/cus" was code for the chosen victims' names, in a game Kobold devised to culminate in his eventual escape from the asylum, and that the "demons" angle was merely to get the X-files' involvement and that they were all thoroughly "checkmated" by Kobold.
 Reyes, though accepting of Doggett's theories, is still nevertheless disconcerted with the true feeling of evil that she experienced, and believes Doggett was equally out of sorts because, though loath to admit it, he too felt its presence.